PSSRA/pssra.github.io/content/join/bylaws.md

 ### SUBSECTION ONE: UNAFFILIATED COALITION WORK {#5-3-1}

-Neither the Chapter nor the Organization need officially sanction membership involvement in ongoing projects that align with the overall mission of the Organization in their community as individuals, and therefore they shall not be conducted under either the Chapter or Organization's name.
-However, members should feel encouraged to seek out and assist with these projects, and should be encouraged to report on their experiences in General Meetings.
+Neither the Chapter nor the Organization need officially sanction members' or local comrades' involvement in ongoing projects that align with the overall mission of the Organization in their community as individuals, and therefore they shall not be conducted under either the Chapter or Organization's name.
+However, members and local comrades should feel encouraged to seek out and assist with these projects, and should be encouraged to report on their experiences in General Meetings.

 # ARTICLE SIX: COMMITTEES {#6}

 ## SECTION ONE: VETTING COMMITTEE {#6-1}

-The Vetting Committee shall be composed of Chapter members and local comrades, and chaired by the Chapter Vetting Chair and overseen by the Secretary of the Chapter, and shall be responsible for conducting interviews with provisional members of the Chapter.
+The Vetting Committee shall be composed of Chapter members and local comrades, and chaired by the Chapter Vetting Chair and overseen by the Secretary of the Chapter, and shall be responsible for conducting interviews with provisional members and local comrades of the Chapter.
 (See Article Two, Section Six, Subsection One.)
 One member of the Vetting Committee for each interview shall be a senior member of the Committee.
 A senior member of this Committee is defined as a Committee member who has attended at least five (5) vetting meetings.

 ## SECTION TWO: FIREARMS TRAINING COMMITTEE {#6-2}